Engin-Boot/capture-behavior-of-a-visit-counter-Royarunimb12/needs-director.md

 Scenario: Show patient visits during working days and holidays

   Given hospital is functional
-  When patient id card is issued
+  When hospital issued id card to patient
   Then increment patient count for each card issued

 Scenario: Compute parking slots to reserve for visiting specialists